How to calculate eligible revenue reporting

 Initial sales revenue

-Initial sales revenue for an eligible revenue period is to be calculated in accordance with section 15 of the Telecommunications (Eligible Revenue) Determination 2015 (ER Determination).
+Initial sales revenue for an eligible revenue period is to be calculated in accordance with section 15 of the ER Determination.
 The sources mentioned in section 12 of the ER Determination should be used to work out the entity’s sales revenue for the eligible revenue period.
 The sources of sales revenue of a licensed telecommunications carrier should be in accordance with the annual audited consolidated financial statements of the ultimate Australian parent entity.
 If the sales revenue is not included in the annual consolidated financial statements of the ultimate Australian parent entity, section 12 of the ER Determination sets out the sources that should be used to calculate the carrier’s sales revenue.

 Gross telecommunications sales revenue